partigabor/aromatica-old/database/output/md/ginger_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale, see also Wild ginger.

-Dried ground gingerroot, see also Wild ginger.
+, see also Wild ginger.

+According to WordNet: Dried ground gingerroot.

 Ginger (*Zingiber officinale* Roscoe) is a culinary and medicinal spice from the *Zingiberaceae* family,[^powo] originating in the region(s) of South East Asia; India (secondary)It is used for its rhizome, primarily for Asian cooking; anti-emetic.
 Its aroma is described as fiery, pungent, with a heat index of 7.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|Hungarian|
 |-------|------|-------|---------|